khalakuzamanrony/ronydb/keepalive/README.md

 - Graceful shutdown on SIGINT/SIGTERM
 - Uncaught exception handling
 - Unhandled promise rejection handling
 - Individual task error handling that doesn't stop the scheduler

+## GitHub Actions Integration

+This scheduler is designed to work with the GitHub Actions workflow in `.github/workflows/daily-cron.yml` which runs daily at 12:00 PM BST.